MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

 3. Enter the code snippet containing URLs for the apps you want to install.
 4. Enter optional Scope tags as appropriate and select **Next.**
 5. Assign to users as appropriate.
 6. Assign to a group containing the Surface Hubs you wish to target.
-To learn more, see [Add groups to organize users and devices - Microsoft Intune | Microsoft Docs](/mem/intune/fundamentals/groups-add)
+To learn more, see [Add groups to organize users and devices](/mem/intune/fundamentals/groups-add)
 7. Review and then select **Create**.

     :::image type="content" source="images/pwa-hubwebappscreateprofile.png" alt-text="Create profile" :::